 Our federal defense lawyers have centuries of experience in federal cases and have handled thousands of investigations, grand jury proceedings, and trials across the country.
-If you are being targeted for federal criminal prosecution in Georgia, call 888-680-1745 to speak with a member of our defense team in confidence.
+If you are being targeted for federal criminal prosecution in Atlanta, Augusta, and anywhere in Georgia, call 888-680-1745 to speak with a member of our defense team in confidence.

 Facing a federal criminal investigation is an extremely serious matter.
 Most likely, federal agents and prosecutors are targeting you for multiple related and unrelated offenses; and, in the aggregate, you could easily be at risk for millions of dollars in fines and decades of federal imprisonment.

 If this sounds severe, it is.
 If it sounds far-fetched, it isn’t.
 Federal agencies such as the Drug Enforcement Administration (DEA), Department of Justice (DOJ), and Federal Bureau of Investigation (FBI) devote substantial resources to criminal investigations, and federal laws such as the mail and wire fraud statutes (18 U.S.C.
 Sections 1341 and 1343) and the anti-money laundering statutes (18 U.S.C.
 Sections 1956 and 1957) will apply in most cases regardless of the specific substantive allegations at hand.

 Proven Federal Defense Attorneys Representing Clients in Georgia